Effective use of evidence is key to improving outcomes for children and young people.

 - research evidence: academic research, such as causal research or synthesis research, which uses rigorous methods to provide insights into educational practice.

-- practitioner-generated evidence: evidence generated by practitioners through their daily practice (for example, teacher observations, information gained from formative or summative assessments or insights from student feedback on teacher practices).
+- practitioner-generated evidence: evidence generated by educators, teachers and leaders through their daily practice (for example, teacher observations, information gained from formative or summative assessments or insights from student feedback on teacher practices).

 We're studying how evidence is currently used in early childhood education and care services and schools.
 Learn more about this project.